contentful/forma-36/MIGRATION.md

 ### Table

-In version 4, we Table component becomes a compound component.
+In version 4, the Table component becomes a compound component.
 There is also one property that got renamed: `selected` became `isSelected`.

 #### How to migrate your Table components